berrak/MyMacros/README.md

 - extend existing board information with newly defined macros.
 - add any new data or defines for your development boards
 - add non-existent boards that are not in 'Board_Identify.h'

+The code will be less bloated with numerous macros handling various board specifics.

 ## How to use c++ preprocessor directives?
 Here are examples of the variation in modifying code included with the help of pre-processor directives.